 Fact: Dog Kisses Can Make You Sick

 Think dogs' mouths are cleaner than humans?
 Think again.
-Dogs' chops are teeming with bacteria, and may harbor germs like salmonella and campylobacter.
-These organisms get into a dog's mouth from eating spoiled food or when he uses his tongue as toilet paper.
+Dogs' chops are teeming with bacteria and parasites and may harbor germs like salmonella and campylobacter.
+These organisms get into a dog's mouth from eating spoiled food or when they use their tongue as toilet paper.
 Then a kiss moves these germs from pooch to person, potentially along with a nasty case of diarrhea.

 Fact: Humans Can Make Pets Sick

 It's not common, but it happens.
 H1N1 "swine" flu has hit cats, dogs, and ferrets -- contracted from their sick owners.
 Most often it's mild, but a few pets have died, so vets advise frequent hand washing and separate beds when the owner is sick.
 Dogs and people can also share the same strains of E. coli bacteria.
 And MRSA, the "superbug," can move between humans and dogs.

 This superstition goes back to the 1700s.
 When babies died of sudden infant death syndrome (SIDS), people were quick to blame a cat seen lying in the crib.
 Today, soft toys, illnesses, a stomach-lying position have all been linked to SIDS -- but not cats.
 Cats are drawn to cribs because they're warm, cozy, elevated places -- perfect for a catnap.

 It sounds like a Lassie TV episode, but it's truth, not fiction.
 Dogs can sniff out a dangerous drop in blood sugar in a diabetic owner and alert the person to take action by pawing, licking, whining, or barking.
 Some dogs have even been trained and placed as diabetic service dogs.
 Their nose for hypoglycemia (low blood sugar) is correct 90% of the time, according to their trainers.

 Fact: Dogs Have a Look of Love